cooscoos/Hoive/README.md

 ## My to do list

-- Install on virtual machine to check and list dependencies
+- Check and list dependencies in readme (e.g. lib sqlite)
 - Play test to spot bugs in base game

 ### Lower priority